Teaching Compare and Contrast

 Uses for T-Charts

-Using a Matrix to Organize Information
+Using a Matrix Chart

 Uses for a Matrix

-• finding similarities and differences in characters or settings
+• Finding similarities and differences in characters or settings

-• categorizing math or science properties
+• Categorizing math or science properties

-• classifying social studies topics
+• Classifying social studies topics

-• comparing people or events in history
+• Comparing people or events in history

-• easy way to quickly see a lot of information
+• Quickly seeing a lot of information

 Ways to Create Organizers